 Survivorship: This term means different things to different people.
 Two common definitions include having no disease after the completion of treatment and the process of living with, through, and beyond cancer.
 Learn more about cancer survivorship .

-Survivorship care plan: A personalized schedule of follow-up examinations and tests that the doctor recommends after a patient’s active treatment period.
+Survivorship care plan: A personalized schedule of follow-up examinations and tests that the doctor recommends after a patient’s active treatment period ends.
 This may include regular physical examinations and/or medical tests to monitor the patient’s recovery for the coming months and years.
-This may also be called a follow-up care plan; it is often used in conjunction with a treatment summary (see below).
+It may also be called a follow-up care plan; it is often used in conjunction with a treatment summary (see below).
 Develop a survivorship care plan with your doctor using ASCO forms .